north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: waiting for funding and demand by the community to develop it.

-## Raster Catalog Layers ##
-In QGIS there is currently no equivalent to Raster Catalog Layers.
-Any of these layers will be skipped over in the process and omitted from the project.

-> The workaround for this limitation is provide those layers within the Raster Catalog in a format that SLYR will read.

-> Proposed solution: there is no proposed solution as the data sits as a temporary layer within a project.
-Additionally, Raster Catalogs are a feature within ArcMap which is being phased out.

 ## Urgent fixes ##
 If you have a large project impacted by limitations that requires an urgent fix, [contact us](mailto:info@north-road.com) here at **North Road** and we could look at a number of options.